 Equity-oriented funds

-(large cap, mid cap, ELSS, index, flexi cap)
+Large cap, mid cap, ELSS, index, flexi cap

-≥65% equity 12.5% above ₹1.25L >12 months 20% No
+≥65% equity 12.5% on gains above ₹1.25L

-Aggressive Hybrid / BAF 65–80% equity 12.5% above ₹1.25L >12 months 20% No
+Aggressive Hybrid / BAF 65–80% equity 12.5% on gains above ₹1.25L

 Conservative Hybrid

-Gold ETF 0% (listed unit) 12.5% (no indexation) >12 months 20% No
+Gold ETF 0% (listed unit) 12.5% no indexation

 International FoF / Gold FoF